 Project Zero focuses on counterfeiters.
 Period.
 It has nothing to do with other intellectual property issues you'll face along the way.
 So it's vital that you have all of your legal "ducks in a row" to make sure you have a legal team available and ready to protect you when things get sticky.

 Do you sell tens of millions of dollars worth of merchandise on Amazon every year?

 But, sorry, Amazon still won't give you priority over other sellers when it comes to reviewing counterfeit cases under Project Zero.
 Therefore, the impact of lost sales can be even more damaging the bigger you are since cases could get backlogged, yours included.

 Because grabbing at least one trademark for a product is part of the process, it won't be cheap to access Project Zero.
 If you've had a product selling well that isn't trademarked.
-And have essentially been rolling the dice that counterfeiters won't notice - that's no longer a luxury you can afford if you want protection.
+And have essentially been rolling the dice that counterfeiters will notice - that's no longer a luxury you can afford if you want protection.